 - 2 Tbsp extra virgin olive oil

 - Mix all the dough ingredients together.
 If the dough seems overly dry add 1-2 tbsp of milk.
 Kneed for 5-10 minutes until you get a nice smooth dough.
-Cover with a damp towel, and let rest while you prepare your fillings.
+Cover with a damp towel, and allow rest while you prepare your fillings.
 See notes for a link to recipes for filling pierogies.

 - Roll out your dough to 1/4″ thick.
 Using a biscuit cutter or a large drinking glass, cut out 4-inch circles.
 Put 1 tbsp of filling in the centre of each circle.
 Fold the circle in half to make a semi circle and seal the edges.
 They don’t have to look pretty, you just need to keep the filling in.

-- To cook the pierogies, drop a few into a pot of boiling water, careful to avoid crowding them.
-Let them boil until they float (about 5 minutes for fresh, 8 minutes for frozen).
+- To cook the pierogies, drop a few (4-8) into a pot of boiling water.
+Avoid crowding them or they might stick together.
+Boil until they float (about 5 minutes for fresh, 8 minutes for frozen).

 - Scoop the cooked vareniki out of the water with a slotted spoon.
 Place them in a small bowl to drain, then move them to a casserole dish after a minute or two.
 Drizzle the vareniki with oil or butter to prevent sticking.

 - Keep warm in the oven or pan fry with onions.

 - Vegan: homemade vareniki can easily be made without the eggs or milk.
 Just use water instead of milk, and don’t worry about replacing the egg in the dough, just add a little extra water as needed.
 The vegan option works best with white flour as the gluten content makes up for the lack of egg.
 (I’ve made the vegan version with spelt, the results weren’t awful, but they had trouble holding in the filling).